2009 Ten Most Endangered Properties

 PPS Most Endangered: 2008, 2009, 2010, 2011

-The overall quality of the Providence Downtown National Register District is being compromised by a number of factors: public policy insensitive to preservation; poor quality new design; unregulated demolitions; and the current declining real estate market following the previous boom.
-The Teste Block (2007 Most Endangered Properties List) exemplifies this threat because the 19th century commercial building, which has been vacant for four years, could be legally demolished without review within a year under the Downcity Review Commission guidelines, which allow demolition of buildings that remain unoccupied for five years.
-The current owner, National Grid, has placed nearly the entire block for sale.
-While the parcel on which it stands has little economic utility by itself, as a block it would offer its owner room to expand.
+The overall quality of the Providence Downtown National Register District, bounded by Memorial Boulevard and Fountain, Greene, Empire, Chestnut, Pine, Friendship, and Dyer Streets, is being compromised by a number of factors: public policy insensitive to preservation; poor quality new design; unregulated demolitions; and the current declining real estate market following the previous boom.
+The Teste Block and the Providence National Bank façade exemplify these threats because both could be legally demolished without review under the Downcity Review Commission guidelines, which allow demolition of buildings that remain unoccupied for five years.

 Teste Block (1860)